ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

     The amount of ether, in wei, that will be sent with the transaction.

 .. attribute:: uint callGas

     The amount of gas that will be sent with the transaction.

-.. attribute:: uint requiredStackDepth
+.. attribute:: uint gasPrice

-    The number of stack frames required by this transaction.
+    The gas price required to send when executing the transaction.

 Payment Data